vinoth-kumar-sunderraj/grpc_nodejs_windows/README.md

 # grpc_nodejs_windows
 This project is a sample GRPC service built using NodeJS in windows.
+GRPC services can be built using two ways and this project implements service in both ways.
+1. Static - Static generation, using grpc-tools and thus protoc, plus grpc at runtime.
+2. Dynamic - Dynamic generation, using @grpc/proto-loader and thus protobufjs, plus grpc at runtime.

 ## Install NPM dependency
 ```
 1. npm i @grpc/grpc-js